highchair/artinruins-com/_property/george-arnold.md

 mostrecentimage: 2016-10-01

-imagescredit: 'Contributions from Robert Brewster for the National Register and Jonathan Winslow'
+imagescredit: 'Contributions from Robert Brewster for the National Register, Jef Nickerson, and Jonathan Winslow'

 #external:
 #  - source: 'Providence Journal (permalink)'